Posts Tagged ‘BMS cybersecurity’

 EU NIS2 Directive and Implications for BAS-BMS Cybersecurity

-The EU NIS2 Directive (Network and Information Security 2 Directive), which replaces the original NIS Directive, aims to strengthen cybersecurity requirements across critical sectors, including energy, healthcare, transportation, and digital infrastructure.
-While not explicitly focused on building automation systems (BAS), its implications for such systems are significant, particularly for facilities considered critical infrastructure.
-Key Implications…
+The EU NIS2 Directive (Network and Information Security 2 Directive), which replaces and expands on the original NIS Directive, aims to strengthen cybersecurity requirements across critical sectors, including energy, healthcare, transportation, and digital infrastructure.
+While not explicitly focused on building automation systems (BAS), its implications for such systems are significant, particularly for facilities considered critical…

 Read More